idugalic/micro-company/README.md

 The domain is literally split into a *command-side* component and a *query-side* component (this is CQRS in its most literal form).

-Communication between the two components is `event-driven` and the demo uses simple event store (FileSyste/DB) as a means of passing the events between components.
+Communication between the two components is `event-driven` and the demo uses simple event store (Database in this case - JPA) as a means of passing the events between components.

 The **command-side** processes commands.
 Commands are actions which change state in some way.
 The execution of these commands results in `Events` being generated which are persisted by Axon (using MongoDB) and propagated out to components.
 In event-sourcing, events are the sole records in the system.
 They are used by the system to describe and re-build aggregates on demand, one event at a time.